microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/plannerroster-assignsensitivitylabel.md

 ## Response

-If successful, this method returns `200 OK` response code and a [plannerRoster](../resources/plannerroster.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a [plannerRoster](../resources/plannerroster.md) object in the response body.

 This method fails in the following situations, each with a respective response code.
+The **code** property on the error response indicates the specific error.

 | Response code | Description | Code property value |
 |:------|:-----|:-----|